-Thank you for your interest in sponsoring a mechanical and/or mechatronic engineering Capstone Design project.
+Thank you for your interest in sponsoring a Capstone Design project in mechanical and/or mechatronic engineering.
 Project sponsorship is a great way for a company or other organization to partner with Chico State University for the mutual benefit of our students and your enterprise.
 Potential benefits to sponsors include:

 - An opportunity to initiate elective research projects

 - Collaboration with Chico State faculty

 - Benefiting from the creative talent of students